University Student Housing

 - The maximum cumulative time that any student may live in student housing (all degrees and all housing options) is nine years (108 months).

 - Graduate Student Status: Single graduate students, meeting student status eligibility (above), are eligible to reside in designated graduate student housing.
 Graduate students may be placed in a single-dwelling, one-bedroom apartment OR in a two-bedroom apartment with a graduate or undergraduate (junior or senior level) roommate who meets student eligibility as defined above.
-Single student tenants are responsible for finding their own roommate.
+Single student tenants are able to find their own roommate.
 Graduate students may choose one of three housing options:

 - Reside in a one-bedroom apartment as a single occupant in Nelson Story Tower or Peter Koch Tower (limited availability).

 - Reside in a two-bedroom apartment with a (housing-eligible) student roommate (Grant Chamberlain Drive).
 Tenants will each pay one-half of the apartment rent.
-If a roommate cannot be found, or if a roommate moves out, the Tenant will have one month from date of notice from the student housing office to secure a roommate.
-If the Tenant has not secured a roommate in one month, s/he will be assigned a roommate.
 Tenants are expected to maintain their unit in such a manner that a new person can move in within 48 hours’ notice.

 - Summer Occupancy: To continue occupancy during the summer months, the student Tenant must either: